jordan52/sites/markdown/interviewing.md

 * use racial or homophobic slurs (yes, i have seen this happen more than once)
 * be afraid to say you don't know something.
 An interviewer might be trying to figure out how you act under pressure and how long you'll noodle before asking for help.

+It is worth looking at this blog post about how a startup called sendOwl hires.
+The sections on resume filtering and interviews is great - <https://www.sendowl.com/blog/how-to-hire-people-for-your-startup-or-sme.html>

 Recruiters: